 Lingerie and Religion

-Today I read on LingerieInsight.com that a Victoria’s Secret model, Kylie Bisutti, has decided not to model for the lingerie big name any more because of her religion.
+Today I read on LingerieInsight.com (lost link) that a Victoria’s Secret model, Kylie Bisutti, has decided not to model for the lingerie big name any more because of her religion.
 She says that being a Christian it is not right for her to model lingerie when she has young girls looking up to her as inspiration.

 As much as Kylie is entitled to her own beliefs and do as she wishes with her life, I can’t help but feel profusely frustrated with where she’s coming from.

 I am a Christian myself but I am also a lingerie model.
 I feel my religion is in no way conflicting with my choice to model, because lingerie is not a sin and I don’t believe it right that any woman should feel she is doing wrong just by wearing it.
 Lingerie is more often that not worn for the better of the woman.
 Lingerie makes you feel great when you wear it.
 Lingerie has a purpose!

 God made women as we are, we have boobs, you can’t argue with that.
 Some people don’t mind their bosoms flapping about their chest freely but I, like millions of women out there, like to keep ours under control.
 For this you need a bra.
 How and where do you buy a bra?
 A shop on the high street, internet, mail order catalogue, all of which require stock from lingerie manufacturers to actually sell you a bra.
 These suppliers need pictures to show off the bra to the best of it’s ability, to get you to choose their bra over the next manufacturer.
 Simple.
 Someone has to be the woman that wears those bras whose pictures need to be taken of them to be put on the box.
 How can anyone say that being one of these women is living in sin?